MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0091-previousversiondependencynotfound.md

 ### Setting up AppSourceCop to detect breaking changes

-For more information on how to setup the AppSourceCop to detect breaking changes, see [AS0003](appsourcecop-as0003-previousversionnotfound.md).
+For more information on how to set up the AppSourceCop to detect breaking changes, see [AS0003](appsourcecop-as0003-previousversionnotfound.md).

 ## How to fix this diagnostic?